sujithreddydadi6/SPOILER-BROKER/README.md

 Go to chrome://extensions
 Click on Load Unpacked which you can see in the top left side.
 Select the path where you cloned/downloaded this project.
-An icon "icon-stark" should appear besides your Chrome Search bar.
+An icon 🐺 should appear besides your Chrome Search bar.
 That's all :D Try opening any Game of Thrones Spoiler page to enjoy the blocking power.